Tureiti Moxon: Biography

 Moxon was born in Wairoa, Hawkes Bay, in 1957, the daughter of Te Muera and Margaret Hawkins.
 Her iwi are Ngāti Pāhauwera, Ngāti Kahungunu and Kāi Tahu.
 She grew up on a farm in Mōhaka as one of 12 children, and described her family as "very Anglican".
 At age 12 she received a scholarship from the Māori Education Foundation to attend Hukarere Girls' College.
 When she left school she joined a song and dance troupe of 60 young people in India.
 She then trained in early childhood education and later in law at Waikato University.
 She worked as a lawyer in the area of Treaty of Waitangi claims and settlements.

 In 2012, Moxon was part of the Ngāti Pāhauwera negotiating team who settled their historical treaty claims with the Crown.
 She is a claimant in a number of claims before the Waitangi Tribunal in relation to health, Oranga Tamariki and ACC.

 Moxon is currently the managing director of Te Kōhao Health in Hamilton, chair of the National Urban Māori Authority (NUMA), and is a Chartered Fellow with the Institute of Directors.

 In 2020, Moxon received the Te Tupu-ā-Rangi Award for Health and Science, for her dedication to improving the physical and mental wellbeing of New Zealanders at the Ngā Whetū o Matariki – Matariki Awards.
+Moxon was awarded an Honorary Doctorate by the University of Waikato in 2024 for her contribution to health particularly righting inequities and systemic bias in healthcare.